banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 ## Recent Fixes (May 2025)

-- Lucide icons now render correctly in all tables and modals, including the Metric Edit modal and Project Note tables.
-- The "Show more" button for dream content now reliably expands and collapses content in the Dream Entries table.
+- The "Show more" button for dream content now reliably expands and collapses content in the Dream Entries table across all tested themes and with/without custom CSS snippets.
-- Table sorting is fully functional: click any column header to sort Dream Entries by that column.
-- Filtering by date and metric now works as expected in the Dream Entries table.
-- All previously identified UI/UX issues with autocomplete, backup creation, content column formatting, and metric modal fields have been resolved.
-- The codebase now attaches all interactive logic (sorting, filtering, expand/collapse) directly via the plugin, ensuring compatibility with Obsidian's preview mode.
-- Added comprehensive logging system with configurable levels and performance tracking.
-- Implemented efficient state persistence for expanded/collapsed content.
-- Enhanced performance with debounced updates and optimized DOM operations.
-- Improved accessibility with ARIA attributes and keyboard navigation.
+- All debug and backup log files are now stored in the `logs/` folder and excluded from version control.
+- A temporary debug button ("Debug: Attach Show More Listeners") is available at the top of the project note to manually attach event listeners for expand/collapse buttons if needed.
+- The root-level LOGGING.md has been removed; all logging documentation is now in `docs/LOGGING.md`.

 ## Current Status (as of May 2025)